 If one entity wishes to withdraw from the arrangement, how can that be accomplished?

-Are policies in place to deal with issues where the school and public libraries have different philosophies and responsibilities, e.g., dress codes, behavior, fines, confidentiality of records, school “lockdowns” in the case of security threats?
+Are policies in place to deal with issues where the school and public libraries have different philosophies and responsibilities, e.g., dress codes, behavior, fines, cell phones, food/drink, Internet use, school “lockdowns” in the case of security threats?

+Is a confidentiality policy in place which specifies who has the authority to release library records?

-yWho will be responsible for completing annual public library statistical reports to the State Library of Iowa?
+Who will be responsible for completing annual public library statistical reports to the State Library of Iowa?

 Who will be responsible for completing annual school library statistical reports to the State Library of Iowa?